Anne Morgan Spalter: Life and work

-Spalter first used a computer as an undergraduate at Brown University, Providence, Rhode Island, in the late 1980s.
+Spalter first used a computer to create artwork as an undergraduate at Brown University, Providence, Rhode Island, in the late 1980s.
 Recognizing its unique power to integrate different disciplines, Spalter created an independent major that culminated in a multimedia novel.
 She also graduated with a B.A. in Mathematics and in Visual Art.
 After three years in New York, Spalter returned to Rhode Island to pursue an MFA at the Rhode Island School of Design (RISD).

 Spalter initiated and taught the first new media fine arts courses at both RISD and Brown.
 Finding a lack of teaching aids she wrote the textbook, “The Computer in the Visual Arts.”
 James Faure Walker, artist, author and founder of the British magazine ArtScribe, describes the book, on its jacket, as: “...the first comprehensive work to combine technical and theoretical aspects of the emerging field of computer art and design.”
 Alvy Ray Smith was an advisor.
 Reviews in MIT's Technology Review and other publications provide further details.